Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Conclusion

 \section{Conclusion}

-We have described a quantum approach to approximating the importance of nodes that maintain a target connection, as well as how to quickly identify high-importance nodes.
-Our methods are built upon multiple subroutines: one for $st$-connectivity, another for the Shapley value approximation, and a final subroutine for finding the maximum of a list.
-We have considered a formal attack scenario, denoted as the $st$-connectivity attack, in which a malicious actor disrupts a subset of nodes to disrupt the system functionality.
-Using our methods, we can identify the nodes that are the most important and use this information to guide topological adjustments to increase resilience.
-Our solution can also be used as a security metric to guide remediation strategies.
-Perspectives for future work include investigating extended subroutines that leverage node values to improve resilience.
+The first contribution of this paper has described a quantum approach to approximating the importance of nodes that maintain a target connection.
+The approach aims at helping network administrators to quickly identify high-importance nodes.
+The contribution builds upon multiple subroutines: one for \emph{st}-connectivity, another for Shapley value approximation, and a final subroutine for finding the maximum of a list.

+This first contribution has also provided a formal attack scenario denoted as the \emph{st}-connectivity attack, as the main scenario used in our approach to evaluate the first contribution.
+It assumes a malicious actor disrupts a subset of nodes with the goal of perturbing the system functionality.
+Based on this first contribution, one could envision an automated approach to identify the nodes that are most important, and use this information to guide topological adjustments to increase resilience.

+The second contribution has built upon the previous approach, as a security metric to guide defense strategies, e.g., threat detection.
+We have presented an approach to augment node importance assessment together with QSVM classifiers to identify malicious events associated to our threat model.
+A specific scenario to identify and detect the use of malicious entanglement has been evaluated.

+Perspectives for future work include exploring the notion of distributed quantum algorithms, the goal being to identify situations that can prove enough advantage to either player, to break ties in terms of unbalanced security-based designs~\cite{barbeau2022}.
+The security of quantum distributed systems by itself provides as well ongoing challenges worth exploring.
+Additionally, finding cases where states are easily distinguishable by a trained quantum \gls*{svm} seems to be a fruitful direction.

-\textbf{Acknowledgments:} Authors acknowledge support from the \href{https://cybercni.fr/}{CyberCNI chair} (Cybersecurity for Critical Networked Infrastructures) of Institut Mines-Télécom.
+\textbf{Acknowledgments:} Authors acknowledge support from the CyberCNI chair (Cybersecurity for Critical Networked Infrastructures) of Institut Mines-Telecom.